+- Evacuate

 - If there is an accessible escape route, attempt to evacuate the premises.
 Be sure to:

-- Have an escape route and plan in mind
+- a.
+Have an escape route and plan in mind

-- Evacuate regardless of whether others agree to follow

-- Leave your belongings behind
+- b.
+Evacuate regardless of whether others agree to follow Leave your belongings behind

-- o Help others escape, if possible
+- c.
+Help others escape, if possible

-- Prevent individuals from entering an area where the active shooter may be
+- d.
+Prevent individuals from entering an area where the active shooter may be.

-- Keep your hands visible
+- e.
+Keep your hands visible.

-- Follow the instructions of any police officers

-- Do not attempt to move wounded people
+- f.
+Follow the instructions of any police officers.
+Do not attempt to move wounded people.

-- o Call 911 when you are safe
+- g.
+Call 911 when you are safe.

-2. Hide
+HIDE:

-If evacuation is not possible, find a place to hide where the active shooter is less likely to find you.

-Your hiding place should:

-- Be out of the active shooter's view - Provide protection if shots are fired in your direction (i.e., an office with a closed door and locked door) - Not trap you or restrict your options for movement

-To prevent an active shooter from entering your hiding place:

-- Lock the door - Blockade the door with heavy furniture

-If the active shooter is nearby:
+- If evacuation is not possible, find a place to hide where the active shooter is less likely to find you. - Your hiding place should: - a.
+Be out of the active shooter's view. - b.
+Provide protection if shots are fired in your direction (i.e., an office with a closed door and locked door) - c.
+Not trap you or restrict your options for movement. - To prevent an active shooter from entering your hiding place: - a.
+Lock the door. - b.
+Blockade the door with heavy furniture If the active shooter is nearby: - c.
+Lock the door. - d.
+Silence your cell phone and/or pager. - e.
+Turn off any source of noise (i.e., radios, televisions) - f.
+Hide behind large items (i.e., cabinets, desks)

+- g.
+Remain quiet.

+- If evacuation and hiding out are not possible:

+- Remain calm.

-- Lock the door - Silence your cell phone and/or pager - o Turn off any source of noise (i.e., radios, televisions) - Hide behind large items (i.e., cabinets, desks) - o Remain quiet If evacuation and hiding out are not possible: - Remain calm - Dial 911, if possible, to alert police to the active shooter's location - If you cannot speak, leave the line open and allow the dispatcher to listen
+- Dial 911, if possible, to alert police to the active shooter's location

-3. FIGHT Take action against the active shooter

-As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:
+- If you cannot speak, leave the line open and allow the dispatcher to listen FIGHT Take action against the active shooter as a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

 - Acting as aggressively as possible against him/her

 - Throwing items and improvising weapons

 - Yelling

 - Committing to your actions

-1.1.1 General Response Guidelines to a Report of an Active Shooter
+General Response Guidelines to a Report of an Active Shooter